MattSegal/speech-enhancement/README.md

 ## TODO

-- look into Double-DIP algorithm
+- Look into raw audio tips
+- Try train a resnet / VGG on images to sanity check architecture
+- Try to reproduce an image denoising algo

 ## Ideas

-- If this architecture is inspired by VGG, then perhaps resnet is a better, more modern architecture (https://arxiv.org/pdf/1512.03385.pdf)
 - use human voice domain dataset for acoustic scene classifier
+- look into Double-DIP algorithm for further ideas on denoising

 ### Getting started